YaKsenia/technical_writing_tips/README.md

       3. Code/documentation (helps developers complete their tasks and understand what others do)
       4. Test plans/test cases (approach)
       5. End-user(enable task-completion, provide support)
          e.g.:
-Persuade readers to think or act in a certain way (e. g. proposal for funding) Enable them to perform a task
+         * Persuade readers to think or act in a certain way (e. g. proposal for funding)
+         * Enable them to perform a task
-Help them understand something (how the code work, to use it) Change their attitude
+         * Help them understand something (how the code work, to use it)
+         * Change their attitude

-Audience
+   2. Audience
       Can be more than one type: divide for primary (target reader, requested it) and secondary (may contact with it but                                                      are not intended readers).
 Better create separate documents for each.
-Questions that should be answered ar the beginning?
+Questions that should be answered at the beginning?
-What do they already know?
+      1. What do they already know?
-Why are they reading (getting errors etc)
+      2. Why are they reading (getting errors etc)
-What they need to know right now?
+      3. What they need to know right now?

-Delivery
+   3. Delivery

 2. Research
-Interview SMEs (Subject Matter experts)
+   * Interview SMEs (Subject Matter experts)
-Prepare interview questions
+   * Prepare interview questions
-Keep them open-ended (e.g. “Please describe how users will interact with feature X”), ask if they have smth to add One question = one feature
+   * Keep them open-ended (e.g. “Please describe how users will interact with feature X”), ask if they have smth to add
+   * One question = one feature
-Tell about main topics before the interview, so they can prepare State goals to a person
+   * Tell about main topics before the interview, so they can prepare
+   * State goals to a person
-Review existing documentation
+   * Review existing documentation
-Use the software
+   * Use the software

 3. Write
 Organize your content and ideas (e.g. chronological, or simple to complex, or specific to general etc.)